The International Ocean Film Festival (IOFF) is the premier ocean film festival of its kind in North America.

 Every year, the IOFF presents awards to one winning filmmaker in each of the following categories: Adventure, Animation, Coastal Cultures, Conservation, Director's Award, Environment, Short, Marine Science/Wildlife, Golden Gate Award (for a local Bay Area filmmaker) and an Audience Award.

 **Please select only ONE category per film submission and submit only ONE entry fee per film submission, however, please note that each submission will be considered for all categories.

-• Access for you and one guest to the Opening Night Filmmaker Reception (Thursday, March 8th), all screenings, panel discussions, workshops and Wrap Party (includes other events as they become part of the festival)
+• Access for you and one guest to the Opening Night Reception (Thursday, March 7th), all screenings, panel discussions, workshops and Wrap Party (includes other events as they come online)

-• Discounted or complimentary) hotel lodging with our exclusive hotel sponsor, the Hotel Zephyr in Fisherman's Wharf in San Francisco
+• Discounted or complimentary) hotel lodging with our hotel sponsor

 • Opportunities to engage with the press and media

 • Opportunity to engage in a Q&A session with the audience each time your film is screened